PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-04 19:36:06
+Last updated: 2024-04-04 19:36:38
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon